Skyline Veterinary Clinic offers a variety of routine surgical services, including spay/neuter, declawing, hernia repair, lump biopsies, removal.

 Many families have questions about various aspects of their pet’s surgery.
 Please look over the information below and if you still have questions, don’t hesitate to contact us.

 Is anesthesia safe?

 Today’s modern anesthetic monitors have made surgery much safer than in the past.
-Here at Ridgeview Animal Hospital, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won’t be a problem.
+Here at Skyline Veterinary Clinic we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won’t be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.

 We also require pre-anesthetic blood testing to ensure that the liver and kidneys excrete the anesthetic properly.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 All our surgical patients receive IV fluids during their procedure, this helps with kidney function and blood pressure.
 If serious problems are detected, surgery will be postponed.

 It is important that surgery is done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
 You will need to withhold food for 10 hours before surgery.
 Water can be left down for the pet.

 Will my pet have stitches?